I Don't Know What to Do

 If you go to an emergency department, the trained professionals can collect necessary physical evidence.
 Even if you do not opt for forensic evidence collection, health care professionals can treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted diseases/infections.

-Reporting the Sexual Misconduct
+Reporting the Sex-Based Misconduct

-Although Illinois strongly encourages all members of the community to immediately report sexual misconduct to law enforcement and to the University, you have a choice whether to make such a report, and you can decline to involve the police.
+Although Illinois strongly encourages all members of the community to immediately report sex-based misconduct to law enforcement and to the University, you have a choice whether to make such a report, and you can decline to involve the police.
 Refer to I Want to Report an Incident for more information.

 Seeking Other Assistance and Support